 - Take action

-During COVID-19, the Mentally Healthier Workplaces initiative has been expanded to provide additional online supports and training for ACT businesses and organisations that want to create a mentally healthier environment.
-We encourage you to take the Mentally Healthier Workplaces Pledge and incorporate these supports into a 12-month action plan that will see your workplace recognised for its commitment to workplace health and wellbeing.
+The Mentally Healthier Workplaces initiative provides supports and training for ACT businesses and organisations that want to create a mentally healthier environment.
+We encourage you to incorporate these supports into a 12-month health and wellbeing action plan that will see your workplace recognised by Healthier Work for its commitment to workplace health and wellbeing.
 See our Recognition Scheme page for more information.